gameboy9/FF4FabulGauntlet/README.md

 ## THIS IS CURRENTLY A BETA VERSION.
 EXPECT BUGS!
 When you find a bug, please let me know and I will take a look.

+Also... expect the game to be a bit unbalanced.
+With some input, it should become more balanced in the future.

 # Special Thanks
 - mcgrew (Dragon Warrior Randomizer author) for inspiring me to create randomizers
 - Albeoris - author of Memoria for the Pixel Remaster, which really helped me create this randomizer